Kerala State Election Commission

-Kerala State Election Commission is an autonomous and constitutional body constituted in Indian state of Kerala for ensuring that elections are conducted in a free, fair and unbiased way.
+The Kerala State Election Commission is an autonomous constitutional body constituted in the Indian state of Kerala for supervising and conducting elections to the local self-government institutions, ensuring that the electoral process is free, fair, and unbiased.
 Constitution of India with provisions as per Article 243K and 243 ZA and Article 324 ensures creation and safeguarding of the powers of State Election Commissions.
 The Kerala State Election Commission is responsible for conducting elections for Urban Local Bodies like Municipalities and Municipal Corporations, as well as Rural Local Bodies like Panchayats (which include Gram Panchayats, Block Panchayats, and District Panchayats), and any others specified by the Election Commission of India.
-Kerala State Election Commissioner is appointed by Governor of Kerala.
+Kerala State Election Commissioner is appointed by the Governor of Kerala.

-History and Administration
+History and administration

 Kerala State Election Commission was formed in accordance with powers of Election Commission of India, which was constituted in year 1950 to supervise state level elections.
 State election commissioner is appointed by Governor.
 To ensure the autonomy of the position, the Kerala state election commissioner cannot be removed from office except on the grounds and manner specified for judge of High Court.

 Kerala State Election Commission operates from Vikas Bhavan premises, located near Kerala State Assembly premises.

-Powers and Responsibilities
+Powers and responsibilities

 Kerala States Election Commissioner is responsible for the following: